Sensor Fusion Using Synthetic Radar and Vision Data in Simulink

-Double clicking on the Sensor Simulation subsystem, you can see the two Vision Detection Generator blocks, configured to generate detections from the front and the back of the ego vehicle.
+When you open the Sensor Simulation subsystem, you can see the two Vision Detection Generator blocks, configured to generate detections from the front and the back of the ego vehicle.
 The output from the vision detection generators is connected to a Detection Concatenation block.
-Next, there are six Radar Detection Generator blocks, configured as described in the paragraph above.
-The outputs of the radar detection generators are Concatenated and then clustered using a Detection Clustering block.
+Next, the subsystem contains six Radar Detection Generator blocks, configured as described in the previous paragraph.
+The outputs of the radar detection generators are concatenated and then clustered using a Detection Clustering block.

 The Multi-Object Tracker block is responsible for fusing the data from all the detections and tracking the objects around the ego vehicle.
 The multi-object tracker is configured with the same parameters that were used in the corresponding MATLAB example, Sensor Fusion Using Synthetic Radar and Vision Data.
 The output from the Multi-Object Tracker block is a list of confirmed tracks.

 The inputs and outputs from the various blocks in this example are all

 objects.
 To simplify compiling the model and creating the buses, all the Vision Detection Generator, Radar Detection Generator, Multi-Object Tracker, and Detection Concatenation blocks have a property that defines the source of the output bus name.
 When set to